-C) Earth Hour 2018
+C) Earth Hour 2019

-The Group took part in the Earth Hour 2018 which was held on 24 March 2018, from 8.30pm to 9.30pm by encouraging its staff to switch off non-essential lights and registering with the relevant official website such as www.earthhour. org.
-The Group has regularly participated in such events with the objective of promoting and instilling greater awareness amongst employees, customers, business partners, suppliers and other stakeholders on taking care of the environment.
+The Group took part in the Earth Hour 2019 which was held on 30 March 2019, from 8.30pm by encouraging its staff to switch off non-essential lights for one hour and registering with the relevant official website such as www.earthhour. org.
+The Group has regularly participated in such events with the objective of promoting and instilling greater awareness amongst employees, customers, business partners, suppliers and other stakeholders on protecting the planet with the impacts of climate change are already around us.